MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 ### How does Microsoft Community Training integration with Microsoft Teams work?

-Organizations can enable Microsoft Teams as an endpoint for the Microsoft Community Training platform.
+Organizations can enable Microsoft Teams as an endpoint for the Community Training.
 Once it is enabled, learners can consume training content within Microsoft Teams (Web, Desktop and Mobile) and no separate application is needed.

-In the case of a Microsoft Team's setup, all the existing groups/teams will be automatically imported and synced to the Microsoft Community Training platform to make it easy for administrators and Teams owners to assign courses and track completion.
+In the case of a Microsoft Team's setup, all the existing groups/teams will be automatically imported and synced to the Community Training to make it easy for administrators and Teams owners to assign courses and track completion.

 For more details, please visit [**teams integration page**](https://communitytraining.microsoft.com/products/teams/).